This post will show 4 different ways to schedule Google My Business posts.

 OneUp is a social media scheduling tool that supports scheduling posts on Google My Business, in addition to Facebook, Instagram, Twitter, Pinterest, LinkedIn, and Google+.

-Cost: OneUp starts at $3/month for up to 10 accounts, with a 7-day free trial (no credit card required upfront).
+Cost: OneUp starts at $4/month, with a 7-day free trial (no credit card required upfront).

 Connecting your Google My Business account